WebP: Web browsers

+Google actively promotes WebP.
+The proprietary PageSpeed Insights tool suggests that webmasters switch from JPEG and PNG to WebP in order to improve their website speed score.

 Graphics software

 After WebP was announced in September 2010, software gradually began to support it.
 By 2011, there were plugins for several popular graphics software programs to support WebP, and some programs such as Acorn and Pixelmator had added native support.
 Over time, support for the WebP format has grown.